ebeltramo96/arch-installer/README.md

 Write the ISO file to a USB stick and boot from it (adapt Secure Boot options)

+## Partitions status

+If the disk has no partitions skip this step
+In case the disk has already partitions, use `fdisk -l` and delete them, reboot the laptop and restart the installation

 ## Authenticate to wi-fi

 first, switch to bash: